 For travellers that like to seek out their own adventures, there are countless experiences to try!
 Ride a helicopter over a volcano, hike through wetlands and national reserves on the Garden Isle (Kauai) or the Big Island (Hawaii Island) and sample locally grown coffee and pineapple at the state’s many plantations!
 Learn to surf, dive, snorkel, zipline and more—there are companies and schools waiting to teach you the ropes around most of the resorts!

 Golf lovers will find their haven in Hawaii, as will shoppers.
 There are 14 golf courses on Maui alone, several of which are ranked near the world’s best!
 Shopping abounds on Oahu—discover the boutiques that line the streets of Waikiki or shop for department-store bargains and brand names at Ala Moana, the largest open-air shopping centre in the world!
-For more things to do in Hawaii, take a look or contact our My Hawaii experts for their top picks!
+Click for more things to do in Hawaii or contact our My Hawaii Holiday Experts for their top picks!

 My Hawaii Hot Deals